baranakyolif/Q-Learning-Javascprit/README.md

 Q-Learning Algorithm with JavaScript:

 A maze and an agent (Lemy) are drawn on the canvas element.

+# Loading Old Values:

+In this step, you can reload the data that you have previously trained and downloaded to the agent and enable it to make decisions in the light of this information.
+### Impacts
+Acceleration of the Learning Process:

+### Existing Q-Values:
+When previously trained Q-values are loaded, they provide access to information that your agent has already learnt.
+This can speed up the learning process because the agent will do new learning based on existing Q-values.
+### Starting Knowledge:
+The training process can progress much faster than starting from scratch.
+With these Q-values, the agent continues to learn using existing knowledge and can make more informative actions instead of random actions at the beginning.
+### Accuracy of Decisions:

+Improved Performance: If the Q-values in the CSV file are accurate and informative, the agent can make better decisions.
+This allows it to make more accurate and effective movements based on the knowledge acquired in the previous training.
+### Effect of Old Knowledge:
+However, old Q-values may in some cases not be valid in the current environment.
+If there have been significant changes in the environment (e.g. new actions or rewards), the old values may adversely affect the agent's decisions.
+### Impact of Training:

+Improved Learning: Installed Q-values can speed up the learning process and allow you to achieve good results more quickly.
+However, if there are new environmental factors or changes, the agent must adapt to these factors.
+### Achieving Balance:
+When learning using old Q-values, it is important to also update Q-values in new situations.
+This ensures that both old information and new data are taken into account.

+### Summary
+If the old Q-values are valid and accurate, the new training process can often be faster and more effective because the agent can use the previously learnt information.
+However, if the old data are incompatible with current situations, then the agent may have difficulty adapting to new environmental changes.
 The Q-Learning algorithm is applied to update the agent's Q-values and select the best actions: getQ(state, action): Returns the Q-value according to the given state and action. updateQ(state, action, reward, nextState): Updates the Q-values.